ayushinav/Porosity.jl/docs/src/intro/intro_julia.md

 ```@example fn_demo
 f(2., 3., 1.)
 ```
 `operation_type` is a *keyword* argument.
-In the above case, it also assumed a value but this is not necessary.
+In the above case, it also assumed a value, but this is not necessary.
 If you want to pass a value to it, you have to explicitly refer to it in the function call:
 ```@example fn_demo
 f(2., 3., operation_type = 2)
 ```